Privacy Policy

 - Full name

-- Address (primary), other addresses if applicable
+- Address (primary), other addresses where applicable

 - Date of birth (e.g. for age verification)